 |2.||Choose any file such as the one located at .
 Right-click this file and then choose the Download option.
 This downloads the file to the default location for your browser (e.g. The Downloads folder).|

 Click+drag the downloaded file (such as the one in the below image) to the Trials Panel in KDXplore.
 This displays the Load Trial Data Window at .
-The button can also be selected to display the Load Trial Data Window.
+The Import Trial Button can also be selected to display the Load Trial Data Window.

 |4.||As with the Loading Trials from a CSV File method, select/highlight the file you want to import, select a Source device, and enter the Name of the Device User.|